OsmiumCoder/Capital-and-City-Name-Generator/README.md

 Once the zip file has been downloaded extract all to the destination of your choice.

 In the extracted folder will be a shortcut which you can drag to your desktop.
-If you would like to change the shortcut icon to the custom icon go to the [SHORTCUT INSTRUCTIONS](data/documentation/SHORTCUT%20INSTRUCTIONS.md) under the Documentation folder.
+If you would like to change the shortcut icon to the custom icon go to the [SHORTCUT INSTRUCTIONS](SHORTCUT%20INSTRUCTIONS.md) in the project folder.

 After you have dragged the shortcut to your desktop double-click it.
 A prompt will then display asking what you want to use to open **.pyw** files. **IMPORTANT**: You must select the python interpreter and not an IDE for it too properly run.